Youth Development Promoter

 Learn more about the Volunteer experience in Costa Rica: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Costa Rica is happy to receive couples within the same sector.
-We will identify communities with sufficient work opportunities for both Volunteers.
-Therefore, both partners must qualify and apply for the Youth Development Promoter position.
+We will identify sufficient work opportunities within the same community for both Volunteers.
+Therefore, both partners must qualify and apply for:

 Generally speaking, Volunteer couples should expect similar living conditions for them as for single Volunteers.
-The only variation is they will live with the same host family during Pre-Serving Training and once in their community.
+Couples will live with the same host families during the 3 months of Pre-Serving Training, and the first 6 months in their community of service.

 After an initial six months in your assigned community, Volunteers are eligible to live independently if they receive approval by Program Managers and can identify a living situation in the community that meets Peace Corps’ housing criteria.
 Some communities do not have a live-alone option and all Volunteers, including couples, must be open to the possibility to living with a host family during their entire 27 months of service.